1832 (About The Founding)

 Students may live in one of five residence halls: Martindale Hall, Wolcott Hall, Morris Hall, Cole Hall, and College Hall; one of nine national fraternities: Beta Theta Pi, Kappa Sigma, Lambda Chi Alpha, Phi Delta Theta, Phi Gamma Delta, Phi Kappa Psi, Sigma Chi, Tau Kappa Epsilon, and Theta Delta Chi.
 Many students also choose to rent near-campus apartments from the College.

 Wabash competes at the NCAA Division III level in 11 varsity sports--baseball, basketball, cross country, football, golf, indoor track and field, soccer, tennis, outdoor track and field, swimming, and wrestling-as a member of the North Coast Athletic Conference.
 In addition, students may participate in 22 intramural sports and four club sports.
 More than three-quarters of Wabash students participate in at least one intramural sport and over 40 percent of students are varsity athletes.

 Wabash students take part in more than 60 extracurricular activities.
 Among them: student government; radio station; departmental clubs; political clubs; speech, music, and theater groups; various literary publications; special interest groups; and religious groups.

 There are no restrictions regarding student automobiles.

-Approximately two-thirds of Wabash students enter graduate or professional school within five years of graduating from Wabash.
-Each year, approximately 30 percent of Wabash graduates enroll in graduate and professional schools, including about 8-10 percent in medical and law schools and about 20 percent enroll in other graduate arts and sciences programs.
+A majority of Wabash students enter graduate or professional school within five years of graduating from Wabash.
+Each year, approximately 25-30 percent of Wabash graduates enroll in graduate and professional schools, including about 8-10 percent in medical and law schools and about 20 percent enroll in other graduate arts and sciences programs.
 Among those entering the work force, 31 percent begin careers in business, while nine percent work in government, social service, or teaching.

 For additional information, write to: